Chih-Che-Fang/MyBookStore2/docs/design.md

 2.Replica re-slect primary server
 3.Receive bookstore database information repsonse and update its state
 4.Re-select primary server
-5.Send hear beat message to frontend server to notify that the server is recovered again
+5.Send heart beat message to frontend server to notify that the server is recovered again

 ### Simulation for Server Shutdown and Recover
 I implement two REST API in catalog server for simulating server crash & recover: